moderndive/moderndive/README.md

-The data consists of end of semester student evaluations for a sample of 463 courses taught by 94 professors from the University of Texas at Austin (Diez, Barr, and Çetinkaya-Rundel 2015).
+The data consists of end of semester student evaluations for a sample of 463 courses taught by 94 professors from the University of Texas at Austin.
 This data is included in the `evals` data frame from the `moderndive` package.

 In the following table, we present a subset of 9 of the 14 variables included for a random sample of 5 courses\[1\]: